-NTA Australia is a largely voluntary organisation based in Canberra.
-It is overseen by an eight-person board with expertise in different fields of aid activity, and is chaired by Ron Thompson, a retired banker and businessperson.
-Colin Barlow is the CEO.
+NTA is a largely voluntary organisation based in Canberra.
+It is overseen by a board with expertise in different fields of aid activity.
 The board is supported by three committees, in Finance, Operations and Membership and Marketing.

-NTA’s two Australian paid staff are our Executive Officer, Phil Domaschenz, who is responsible for fundraising, and Operations Manager, Stephanie Heighes, who represents NTA Australia in implementing water and sanitation and education activities.
-Phil and Stephanie are backed by a team of volunteers, whose main objective is to raise money and organise activities in Australia’s major cities and Jakarta.
+NTA has three paid staff who are responsible for fundraising, marketing, and operations management.
+The staff are backed by a team of volunteers, whose main objective is to raise money and organise activities in Australia’s major cities and Jakarta.

 BOARD

-Chair of the Board and Treasurer: Ron Thompson
+Chair of the Board and Treasurer: Wendy Emerton

 Secretary: Jade Thinault